mikuns/Predict-Hourly-Taxi-Ride---Lagos-AI-Hackathon-/README.md

 This was my second AI Hackathon and was quite a refreshing one.
 InstaDeep Co-Founder & CEO, Karim Beguir gave a wonderful speech on the current trend of AI and how Africa needs to take a stand now so as not to be left out.

 For the Hackathon, we were shared into groups of 4 or 3, and the task was to predict the hourly Taxi ride in New York.
 I was my team's leader and it was a wonderful experience.
-We fought really but were bitten at the near end.
+We fought really hard but were bitten at the near end.

 I would be sharing my takeaways from the event below: